kienstra/progress-indicator/INSTRUCTIONS.md

 # Edit Component

-A block's Edit component is what renders in the block editor, not the front-end of the site.
+A block's `Edit` component is what renders in the block editor.

 It's a React component.

-It's similar to a typical React component, though WordPress has custom APIs and hooks.
+And it's similar to a typical React component, though WordPress has custom APIs and hooks.

 WordPress also has a big component library in [@wordpress/components](https://github.com/WordPress/gutenberg/tree/trunk/packages/components) that we'll use.

-Most of the time, you won't need a custom control in WordPress.
+Most of the time, you won't need to write a custom control in WordPress.

-We'll add the controls for the block to the <InspectorControls>, using the component library.
+We'll render the block controls in [InspectorControls](https://github.com/WordPress/gutenberg/tree/57da3c91a166d917a2a9de98177be9c3dfe07ee5/packages/block-editor/src/components/inspector-controls).

 By rendering components inside <InspectorControls>, they appear in the Inspector.